-CBD oils, tinctures, gummies, creams — it’s safe to say that this cannabis-derived compound has become a staple among those who prefer to use alternative medicines to alleviate symptoms of common conditions, like chronic pain, anxiety, insomnia, and the like.
+CBD oils, tinctures, gummies, creams — it’s safe to say that this cannabis-derived compound has become a staple among those who prefer to use alternative medicines to alleviate symptoms of common conditions, like chronic pain, anxiety, insomnia, help children with ADHD, and the like.
 However, some may be wondering whether a combination of CBD and Xanax would incur additional benefits, especially for those whose brain chemicals have long been “jumbled up.”
 Before trying these two together, it’s crucial to consider what the research says.
 Unfortunately, science has some proof that a combination like this could be harmful.

 What Is Xanax?